top of page

 Waterfall Walk

-Take the beautiful waterfall walk from the center of Geiranger up the the Fjordcenter and Hotel Union.
+Take the beautiful waterfall walk from the center of Geiranger up the the Norwegian Fjord Center and Hotel Union.
 The walk takes around 10-15 minutes and takes you as close to the waterfall as you dare.

 Fjordservice båter.jpg